We hope that your alltoment is trouble free, but

 free to kitchen

-fellow gardeners about the pest or disease your crops have.
-For blight
+and ask fellow gardeners about the pest or disease your crops

-email list for specific problems.
-Sometimes you can smother the
+gardens email list for specific problems.
+Sometimes you

 Security is never perfect on a field.
 Always report any such